SALIDA SANITARY DISTRICT

 The regular meeting of the Board of Directors of the Salida Sanitary District was called to order by President Gary Horton at 6:00 p.m. in the Salida Sanitary District Boardroom.
 Other Directors present were Gary Dew, Lana Moore, Donna Murphy, and Brad Johnson.
-Others present were Attorney Stewart W. James, District Manager/Engineer Mike Gilton, and Secretary Linda Walker.
+Others present were Attorney Stewart W. James, District Manager-Engineer Antonio Tovar, and Secretary Linda Walker.

-The minutes of the regular meeting held March 8, 2018 were unanimously approved as submitted.
+The minutes of the previous regular meeting held February 11, 2021 were unanimously approved as submitted.

-Bills of the District totaling $164,419.91 were presented for payment.
-A motion was made by Director Murphy, seconded by Director Moore, and on vote unanimously carried to adopt Resolution No. 1672, “Resolution Authorizing Payment of Bills.”
+Bills of the District totaling $154,892.50 were presented for payment.
+A motion was made by Director Johnson, seconded by Director Moore, and on vote unanimously carried to adopt Resolution No. 1723, “Resolution Authorizing Payment of Bills.”

-A motion was made by Director Dew to approve the renewal of Gexpro support services from May 8, 2018 – May 8, 2019, for $5472.16.
-The motion was seconded by Director Moore, and on vote unanimously carried.
+A motion was made by Director Dew to accept CAPAX-Giddings, Corby, Hynes, Inc. proposal for Commercial Liability Insurance for the period of April 1, 2021 to April 1, 2022.
+The motion was seconded by Director Murphy, and on vote unanimously carried.